Büschges, Christian (History and MA Latin American Studies, University of Bern)

 Helg, Aline (History, University of Geneva)

-Prof. Dr. Aline Helg is a professor of history at the University of Geneva.
-Between 1989 and 2003 she taught at the University of Texas at Austin as an Assistant, then as an Associate Professor.
+Professor Emeritus since 2019, Prof. Dr. Aline Helg was Professor of History at the University of Geneva (2003-2018) and Assistant and Associate Professor at the University of Texas at Austin (1989-2003).
 She has extensively researched and published on Cuba, Colombia, the African diaspora in the Americas, comparative race relations and racial theories, slavery and post-slavery, as well as on the processes of independence and national building in Latin America.
+She is currently doing research on the Catholic Church, Liberation Theology and race.
 Her books include "Plus jamais esclaves!
-De l’insoumission à la révolte, le grand récit d’une émancipation (1492-1838)" (Editions La Découverte, 2016), forthcoming in English; "Liberty and Equality in Caribbean Colombia, 1770-1835" (University of North Carolina Press, 2004), and "Our Rightful Share: The Afro-Cuban Struggle for Equality, 1886-1912" (University of North Carolina Press, 1995), both winners of prizes from the American Historical Association.
+De l’insoumission à la révolte, le grand récit d’une émancipation (1492-1838)" (Editions La Découverte, 2016), also available as "Slave No More: Self-Liberation before Abolitionism in the Americas" (University of North Carolina Press, 2019); "Liberty and Equality in Caribbean Colombia, 1770-1835" (University of North Carolina Press, 2004), and "Our Rightful Share: The Afro-Cuban Struggle for Equality, 1886-1912" (University of North Carolina Press, 1995), both winners of prizes from the American Historical Association.
+All her books have been published in a Spanish translation.
 She has co-edited (with Claude Auroi) "Latin America 1810-2010: Dreams and Legacies" (Imperial College Press, 2012).
 She has been one of the main applicants for the SNSF grant for the ProDoc Latin America (2011-2014).

 Kabatek, Johannes (University of Zurich)